 Each year the Holocaust is remembered with a national week of commemoration.
 “The North Carolina Holocaust Commemoration features a guest speaker, presentations by public officials and local clergy, a candle-lighting ceremony, and Holocaust-related music performances.
 Education programs preceding the commemoration include a panel discussions, Holocaust-related videos, and a student art exhibition.”
 Over the years featured speakers have included authors, video and documentary producers, professors, and Holocaust survivors.

 Educators will be interested in the one-day workshops that are held throughout the year.
-Attendees will hear a recount of the personal experiences of a Holocaust survivor, receive an updated resource guide, and learn about one of four topics: Propaganda, Anti-Semitism, Resistance, or the History of the Holocaust.
+Attendees will hear a recount of the personal experiences of a Holocaust survivor, and learn about unique topics with new topics added each year.
 Workshops are free to educators and substitute pay is provided.

 Educators will also be interested in the educational materials that may be borrowed from regional libraries across the state.
 The materials include videos, posters, classroom book sets, and resource books.
 The Council also has publications and videos which may be borrowed from the North Carolina Museum of History.
 All public secondary school libraries should have Witnesses to the Horror: North Carolinians Remember the Holocaust, by Cecile Holmes White.
 It has “first-person accounts of eleven survivors, three children of survivors, and three servicemen; with photographs, an historical overview, and appendices.”